 Drone racing is a relatively new sport.
-While it has been fading from the limelight a little lately, the sport is as strong as ever.
+While it has been fading from the limelight a lately, the sport is as strong as COVID will allow.
 Prizes for competitions are as big as ever.
 The machines are as fast and agile as ever.
 It’s a fun time to be involved in the sport of racing drones.

-We can’t all just hop into a race car and start winning races, we have to start somewhere.
+We can’t all just hop into a race car and start winning races, we have to start somewhere, and the same is true for drones.
 Today we propose you start with a racing drone under $250.

 Walkera Rodeo 110

 The Walkera Rodeo 110 was designed to be a no-compromise racing drone, one that just happens to be very small and cost less than most machines on the market.
 While there are some machines specifically designed to help pilots learn how to fly racing drones, the Rodeo 110 is just a solid entry-level straight up racing drone.
 Forget the training wheels, start racing today.

 The Walkera Rodeo 110 is the smallest in the Rodeo line of racing drones.
 A great beginners drone for the racing world.

 A little larger and a little more refined aesthetically than the 110, the Walkera Rodeo 150 is a decent racing trainer.
 Not as resilient as some of our other options, we might recommend you save this machine until after you’ve got the hang of the 110 or other drone from our list today.